XavierGeerinck/Algorithms/dynamic_programming_general.md

 # Dynamic Programming
 ## General
-Dynamic Programming is a method for solving complex problems, it does this by breaking down the initial problem in subproblem and then tries to find a solution for these subproblems.
+Dynamic Programming is a method for solving complex problems, it does this by breaking down the initial problem in sub-problem and then tries to find a solution for these sub-problems.
 Once it found this, it will store these solutions for re-use later.

 We can think of it as a carefully chosen brute force which will try all the possibilities but avoid having an exponential amount by limiting them.